 The treatment reduced a protein that is involved in cancer spread (Cyclin D1).
 Limonene also was detected in breast tissue after supplementation (17).

 Limonene protected the colon from the damage of chemotherapy treatment called Cytoxan in mice (18).

 9. Lime Essential Oil Is Cleansing and Detoxifying

 Limonene in lime essential oil has strong antimicrobial and antioxidant effects (21).

 Lime essential oil also may reduce toxins (aflatoxin), a risk factor for certain kinds of cancer (22).

 Many plant compounds help our immune system.
 Why?
 They all have antimicrobial effects, including lime oil.

 Lime essential oil is:

-For these reasons, lime oil can reduce the chances of wounds getting infected and even can help reduce acne when diluted on skin.
-It has potential to prevent many kinds of skin infections!
+For these reasons, lime oil can reduce the chances of wounds getting infected and even can help reduce acne when diluted on the skin.
+It has the potential to prevent many kinds of skin infections!